 In October 2013, we entered into an amended agreement with dpiX and other parties that, among other things, provides us with the right to 50% of dpiX's total manufacturing capacity produced after January 1, 2014.
 The amended agreement requires us to pay for 50% of the fixed costs (as defined in the amended agreement), as determined at the beginning of each calendar year.
-As of December 28, 2018, we had no fixed cost commitments related to this agreement remaining for calendar year 2018.
 In January 2019, the fixed cost commitment was determined and approved by the dpiX board of directors to be \$14.7 million for calendar year 2019.
+As of March 29, 2019, the Company had \$11.0 million remaining fixed cost commitments related to this agreement remaining for calendar year 2019.
 The amended agreement will continue unless the ownership structure of dpiX changes (as defined in the amended agreement).

-In October 2015, we committed to grant the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of $\[\in \]$ 0.95 per MeVis share; and (2) a put right for their MeVis shares at $\[\in \]$ 19.77 per MeVis share.
-As of December 28, 2018, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
+In October 2015, we committed to grant the noncontrolling shareholders of MeVis: (1) an annual recurring net compensation of €0.95 per MeVis share; and (2) a put right for their MeVis shares at €19.77 per MeVis share.
+As of March 29, 2019, noncontrolling shareholders together held approximately 0.5 million shares of MeVis, representing 26.3% of the outstanding shares.
 See Note 8, "Redeemable Noncontrolling Interests" of the notes to the condensed consolidated financial statements for more information.